-- Electric miter saw
+- Miter saw

 - Cordless drill

-- Nails: 3/8-inch long galvanized nails
+- Package of 3/8-inch long galvanized nails

 Measure and Cut the Tongue and Groove Boards

-Measure and Cut Horizontal Braces
+Measure and Cut the Horizontal Braces

-Lay the Boards Out
+Lay Out the Boards

 Attach the Tongue and Groove Boards

-Measure and Cut the Diagonal Cross Brace
+Measure and Cut the Diagonal Brace

-Nail in the Diagonal Brace
+Attach the Diagonal Brace

 Mount the Gate